-Odontoceti, or toothed whales, were observed throughout the study period, with some summertime increases in observations (Table 17-2).
-The two survey methods showed similar temporal patterns of relative abundance for toothed whales, indicating that detection rates may have been similar between survey methods (Table 17-2; Chapter 14).
-Almost all identified observations were either Bottlenose Dolphins (Tursiops truncatus) or Common Dolphins (Delphinus delphis).
-Bottlenose Dolphins were observed primarily in warmer months, were observed across the study area, and made up a higher proportion of the aerial data than the boat data for most time periods (Table 17-4).
+Odontoceti, or toothed whales, were observed throughout the study period, with some summertime increases in observations (Table 11-2).
+The two survey methods showed similar temporal patterns of relative abundance for toothed whales, indicating that detection rates may have been similar between survey methods (Table 11-2; Chapter 10).
+Almost all identified observations were either Bottlenose Dolphins (Tursiops truncatus) or Common Dolphins.
+Bottlenose Dolphins were observed primarily in warmer months, were observed across the Maryland and MABS study areas, and made up a higher proportion of the aerial data than the boat data for most time periods (Table 11-4).
 Bottlenose Dolphins are distributed into coastal and offshore populations in this area of the Atlantic (Kenney, 1990), so we likely saw individuals from both populations represented in these counts.
-Common Dolphin counts peaked in the winter for both survey types (Table 17-4), and were mostly observed in the eastern part of the study area.
-The persistent hotspots identified in Figure 17-20 reflect a combination of these species' distributions.
-Nearshore hotspots were likely driven by coastal Bottlenose Dolphin populations (Chapter 15), while hotspots located father offshore may represent a combination of offshore Bottlenose Dolphin and Common Dolphin populations.
-When mapped independently (using boat data only as there were too few aerial observations), Bottlenose Dolphin hotspots occurred primarily on the western half of the study area, and were most persistent at the mouth of Delaware Bay (Figure 17-21).
-Further examination of seasonal distribution patterns and possible environmental drivers for Bottlenose Dolphin distributions are presented in Chapter 15.
+Common Dolphin counts peaked in the winter for both survey types (Table 11-4), and were mostly observed in the eastern part of the study areas.
+The persistent hotspots identified in Figure 11-21 reflect a combination of these species' distributions.
+Hotspots for toothed whales within the Maryland study area were most persistent within roughly 40 km of shore, showing a similar pattern to the broader MABS study area.
+Nearshore hotspots were likely driven by coastal Bottlenose Dolphin populations (Chapter 12), while hotspots located father offshore may represent a combination of offshore Bottlenose Dolphin and Common Dolphin populations.
+When mapped independently (using boat data only, as there were too few aerial observations), Bottlenose Dolphin hotspots occurred primarily on the western half of the study area, and were most persistent at the mouth of Delaware Bay and in coastal regions within the Maryland study area (Figure 11-22).
+Further examination of seasonal distribution patterns and possible environmental drivers for Bottlenose Dolphin distributions are presented in Chapter 12.